2020-2021 School Year:

 Include outside information from your knowledge of social studies and evidence from the documents (make sure you cite the documents used – parenthetical citations).

-Types of questions that are answered in the essay that show analysis are: why is it important?
+Guiding questions for you to answer in your essay which will lead to analysis: why is it important?
 What did it change?
 How did it impact people or America?
 Was it good?
-Why Was it bad?
+Why?
+Was it bad?
 Why?

 1st paragraph - This is the introduction of the issue and the essay - Identify/define/expain why it is an issue and is it the same and/or different over time.
 MUST use the words "enduring issue"

 2nd: Background on the enduring issue -- further explaination of why it is an issue and the impact on the U.S.

 3rd: How it has affected people -- good and/or bad How people have had an affect on this issue -- good and/or bad ( could be laws/ ideas/ changes/institutions/research/etc)

 4th: How it has changed or stayed the same over time --- what is the same during different times ......what is different during different times

 5th- Conclusion - wraps up the essay.
 NO NEW INFORMATION IN THE CONCLUSION.
 NO FIRST PERSON nor personal pronouns (you) NO "As you can see"